inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave1/ObligatoriskOppgave1.md

 ### Magnus Tønnessen
 Role: Customer Contact
-Skills: Good to code.
+Skills: Good at programming.
 Structured and organized.
 See the whole of the product.
 Expertise: INF100, INF101, INF102, INF122.
 Main tasks: The teams's main domain expert.
 Make sure the end product meets the requirements and expectations (High level requirements) we have.